-- In most Western legal systems, a party who prevails in litigation is generally entitled to indemnification from the losing party for at least part of his or her economic costs of prosecuting the lawsuit.
+In most Western legal systems, a party who prevails in litigation is generally entitled to indemnification from the losing party for at least part of his or her economic costs of prosecuting the lawsuit.
 The amount of litigation expenditures that can be recovered, however, varies substantially both among and within individual regimes.
-In the United States, the predominant rule awards a prevailing litigant what are officially termed "costs" typically defined by statute to include filing fees, court reporter charges, printing, copying, and witness fees, and the like but does not entitle him or her to recover expenditures on attorneys' fees, which are of far greater magnitude in the usual case.
-Consequently, U.S. litigants can bear significant expense even when they are ultimately vindicated on the merits.
+In the United States, the predominant rule awards a prevailing litigant what are officially termed 'costs' - typically defined by statute to include filing fees, court reporter charges, printing, copying, and witness fees, and the like--but does not entitle him or her to recover expenditures on attorneys' fees, which are usually of far greater magnitude in the case.
+Consequently, US litigants can bear significant expense even when they are ultimately vindicated on the merits.
 In the other common-law countries, in contrast, and indeed in most of the rest of the Western world, winning litigants are entitled to recover attorneys' fees as well as other out-of-pocket costs of litigation.

-As a result, they come closer to being made whole than do winning litigants in the U.S. - The substantial increase in expenditures on litigation and dispute resolution in the United States in recent years has led both policymakers and scholars to advocate a variety of substantive and procedural reforms in the legal system.
-The rules for allocating attorneys' fees in civil litigation have drawn particular attention in this regard, with a number of influential commentators recommending a move in the direction of fuller indemnification or what in the U.S. is usually called, for historical reasons, the "English" or "British" rule.
-Such recommendations have begun to have influence on both public and private lawmakers; indeed, one of the more prominent and widely supported provisions in the Republican Party's 1994 "Contract with America" platform would have adopted a modified form of the English rule for federal cases brought under the diversity jurisdiction.
-But the political debate over litigation costs in the U.S does not seem to have assimilated the main lesson of the economic literature on the topic that the effects of cost shifting on the amount and intensity of litigation more complicated than a superficial consideration of the matter might suggest.
+The substantial increase in expenditures on litigation and dispute resolution in the United States over the last two decades has led both policymakers and scholars to advocate a variety of substantive and procedural reforms in the legal system.
+The rules for allocating attorneys' fees in civil litigation have drawn particular attention in this regard, with a number of influential commentators recommending a move in the direction of fuller indemnification--or what in the US is usually called, for historical reasons, the 'English' or 'British' rule.
+Such recommendations have had influence on both public and private lawmakers.
+In the mid 1990's one of the more prominent and widely supported provisions in the Republican Party's 'Contract with America' platform would have adopted a modified form of the English rule for federal cases brought under diversity jurisdiction.
+In the late 2000's, as part of the ongoing debate over health care reform, several commentators and policymakers have proposed adopting a "loser pays" rule as a way to curb medical malpractice costs.

+But the ongoing political debate over litigation costs in the US does not seem to have assimilated the main lesson of the economic literature on the topic--that the effects of cost shifting on the amount and intensity of litigation are substantially more complicated than a superficial consideration of the matter might suggest.
 Indeed, the current state of economic knowledge does not enable us reliably to predict whether a move to fuller indemnification would raise or lower the total costs of litigation, let alone whether it would better align those costs with any social benefits they might generate.